fbpx

 Access and Affordability Issues

-The expenses associated with providing these treatments at present may use a sliding-scale approach that caters towards accommodating low-income clients.
+The expenses associated with providing these treatments at present may use a sliding-scale approach that caters to accommodating low-income clients.
 Innovative approaches focusing on increasing efficiency in production processes may also help drop prices in scaling businesses inevitably leading to greater affordability.

-Individuals like John resorted to buying underground-grade illicit psychoactive drugs due to unavailability of their prescription medication which led to detrimental long-term effects on his health condition.
+Individuals like John resorted to buying underground-grade illicit psychoactive drugs due to the unavailability of their prescription medication which led to detrimental long-term effects on his health condition.

 Conclusion and Next Steps